wataru-maeda/react-native-boilerplate/README.md

 ## What's included

 ### Navigation

- - [3 types of navigation](https://github.com/wataru-maeda/react-native-boilerplate/tree/main/src/navigator) in the project: stack, tab, and drawer.
- - These navigation types have their corresponding files organized in the project structure.
+- Utilizes `react-navigation v5` for stack, tab, and drawer navigation configurations as the default setup.
+- Flexibility in modifying navigation styles.
+For adjustments to the navigation style, refer to the implementation details in [Stack.tsx](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/src/navigator/stack/Stack.tsx), [Drawer.tsx](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/src/navigator/drawer/Drawer.tsx), and [Tab.tsx](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/src/navigator/tab/Tab.tsx).
+- Simplified navigation structure customization:
- - If, for instance, you don't require drawer navigation, you can simply remove the drawer file.
-Additionally, you can easily make the necessary adjustment by replacing the navigation type [here](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/src/navigator/Navigator.tsx#L5) with either tab or stack navigation.
+  - To omit a navigation type, such as drawer navigation, simply remove the corresponding drawer file.
+Alterations to the navigation type can be effortlessly made by substituting the navigation configuration in [Navigator.tsx](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/src/navigator/Navigator.tsx#L5) with your preferred choice between tab or stack navigation.

-### Authentication
+- Dynamic navigation switching based on user status:
-- If your app requires authorization, it's essential to implement login and signup functionality.
-The navigation flow should vary based on the user's login or logout status.
+  - Integration of login and signup functionality is crucial for apps requiring user authentication.
+The navigation scheme should adapt according to the user's authentication status.
-- In the [navigator](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/src/navigator/Navigator.tsx#L17-L22), you can configure distinct navigation routes depending on the user's login status.
+  - The [navigator](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/src/navigator/Navigator.tsx#L17-L22) allows for the configuration of distinct navigation paths contingent on whether the user is logged in or not.

 ### Redux

-- We've simplified the Redux configuration in this project using [Redux Toolkit](https://redux-toolkit.js.org/), which efficiently manages the global state of the app.
+- Redux Hooks are pre-configured for immediate use.
+  - Learn how to set up Redux Hooks by reviewing [app.slice.ts](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/src/modules/app/app.slice.ts).
+  - Discover the application of Redux Hooks in [Navigator.tsx](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/src/navigator/Navigator.tsx#L18).
-- All Redux modules can be found in the [module folder](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/src/modules).
+- Access all Redux modules within the [modules folder](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/src/modules).
-- The project setup `redux hook` which you can easily read/write each state.
-For a practical example of how to use a module, you can refer to the [app.slice.ts](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/src/modules/app/app.slice.ts) file.
-- If you need to create a new module, start by duplicating the app.slice.ts and giving it a new name in the module directory.
-After that, import the module in the [store](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/src/utils/store.ts#L8) file—simple as that.
+- The boilerplate includes Redux Hooks integration for straightforward state management.
+For an illustration of module utilization, refer to [app.slice.ts](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/src/modules/app/app.slice.ts).
+- To create a new module, replicate [app.slice.ts](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/src/modules/app/app.slice.ts), rename it appropriately within the modules directory, and subsequently incorporate the module into the [store](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/src/utils/store.ts#L9).
+The process is designed to be straightforward and efficient.

 ### Assets

-- Assets such as images, icons, and fonts are centrally managed in the [theme](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/src/theme) section of the project.
-When you introduce new assets, it's important to import them into the respective files where you intend to use them, enabling easy access to these resources through the theme.
+- This project centralizes the management of assets, including images, icons, and fonts, within the [theme directory](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/src/theme).
+For seamless integration of new assets, ensure their importation into the designated files where they will be utilized.
+This approach facilitates streamlined access to all assets via the theme structure.
-- Additionally, we've implemented asset preloading in the boilerplate to enhance performance.
-Furthermore, you have the flexibility to utilize SVG files in your project.
-All assets are readily available for use by importing them from the theme.
+- To further optimize performance, asset preloading has been incorporated into the boilerplate.
+This setup also supports the use of SVG files, offering extensive flexibility in managing visual resources.
+Assets are made effortlessly accessible for implementation across the project by importing them directly from the theme.

-### Absolute path
+### Absolute Paths

-- Managing complex project structures with nested folders can often lead to issues with relative paths.
-However, in this boilerplate, we've simplified things by enabling the use of absolute paths.
-Now, instead of writing lengthy and error-prone relative paths like '../../../components/Button', you can simply use 'components/Button' in your import statements.
+- Navigating through complex project architectures with deeply nested folders often complicates the use of relative paths, potentially leading to errors.
+To alleviate this issue, our boilerplate simplifies the development process by facilitating the use of absolute paths.
+This means you can replace convoluted relative paths like `../../../components/Button` with straightforward references such as `components/Button` in your import statements.
-- This configuration is set up in both [babel.config.js](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/babel.config.js) and [tsconfig.json](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/tsconfig.json), making it easy to work with absolute paths throughout your project.
+- The implementation for this feature is configured within both the [babel.config.js](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/babel.config.js) and [tsconfig.json](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/tsconfig.json) files.
+These configurations ensure a hassle-free experience in utilizing absolute paths across your project, enhancing clarity and reducing the likelihood of path-related errors.

 ### Environment Variables

-- You can set environment variables in [.env.development](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/.env.development), [.env.production](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/.env.production), [.env.test](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/.env.test)
-- For `development`, you can run `npm run start:dev`.
-For prodiction, you can run `npm run start`
+- Environment variables can be defined within the respective files for different deployment stages: [.env.development](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/.env.development) for development settings, [.env.production](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/.env.production) for production configurations, and [.env.test](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/.env.test) for test environments.
+- To initiate the project in a development environment, execute `npm run start:dev`.
+Conversely, for launching the project in a production setting, use `npm run start`.
+- It is imperative to avoid storing sensitive information, such as private keys, within variables prefixed by `EXPO_PUBLIC_`.
+For comprehensive guidelines on securely managing sensitive data, refer to the recommendations provided in [storing sensitive info](https://reactnative.dev/docs/security#storing-sensitive-info).

 1. Add a new script in your [package.json](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/package.json#L9) with the command `APP_ENV=dev npx expo start -c`.